metacpan/metacpan-docker/README.md

 Don't forget to seed the local `metacpan-api` with a partial CPAN; run the following command in a separate terminal to get you up to speed:

-    bin/metacpan-docker localapi exec api index-cpan.sh
+    fig exec api index-cpan.sh

 This will prompt you to confirm removing old indices and setting up mappings on the ElasticSearch service (say `YES`) then proceed to rsync a partial CPAN in `/CPAN` for its metadata to be imported.

-Once the above is done, you should be able to see your local partial CPAN data in e.g. http://localhost:5001/recent and elsewhere.
+Once the above is done, you should be able to see your local partial CPAN data in e.g. [http://localhost:5001/recent](http://localhost:5001/recent) and elsewhere.

 Alternatively, if you just want to hack on the web frontend, you can run this instead of all the above:

-    docker-compose up
+    fig up web

 From here, you can proceed and hack on the MetaCPAN code at `src/metacpan-api` and/or `src/metacpan-web` directories, and saving